javascript-tutorial/en.javascript.info/9-regular-expressions/02-regexp-methods/article.md

 **The important limitation: `search` only finds  the first match.**

-We can't find next positions using `search`, there's just no syntax for that.
+We can't find next matches using `search`, there's just no syntax for that.
 But there are other methods that can.

 ## str.match(reg), no "g" flag